margaretmf/margaretmf.github.io/poetry.md

 **I am interested in music lyrics that represent Freedom, Women's Independence, The Union, and I am exploring with these words.**

 ## Taking Back the Night ##
-Flying into the night sky, I take back the night.
+Flying into the night sky, I take back the night, where the night in reality is a silent night.
 I sing with the stars, where everyone has a place.
-In the depth of the darkness of the night, the stars glitter and shine, and light the path.
+In the depth of the darkness of the night, the light shines through the window, and the stars glitter and shine, and light the path.
 I know I am held so tightly because of how brightly the light shines.

 ## The Union ##
-The red, white, and blue, where cadillacs and red trucks drive on the same roads.
+The red, white, and blue, where brown cadillacs and red trucks drive on the same roads.
-Weaving in and out through the cities and the land, all in one country under the God in which we trust.
+Weaving in and out through the cities and the land, we all live in one country under the God in which we trust.

 ## America ##
 Digging into the depth of the earth, wedded to the earth,